Alexander Beyleveld MILE 15

 Alex was born in Pretoria, South Africa.
 Having moved to Johannesburg in his early teenage years, he completed a Bachelor of Laws degree at the University of the Witwatersrand in 2013.
 Subsequently, in 2014, he worked at the same university as a research and teaching associate while pursuing a Master of Laws degree in human rights advocacy and litigation.
 During this time, he came into contact with the Mandela Institute, a research centre with an economic law focus.
 Through the Mandela Institute, he became aware of the World Trade Institute and ended up pursuing the MILE later in 2014.
 He completed both his LLM and MILE degrees whilst in Bern.

-Alex currently works as a senior researcher at the Mandela Institute in Johannesburg and as research lead at OpenUp, a civic technology NGO based in Cape Town.
+Alex currently works as a senior researcher at the Mandela Institute in Johannesburg.
 He is also the book review editor for the South African Journal of International Affairs.
-Prior to his current roles, Alex worked at Webber Wentzel, a firm of corporate attorneys based in Johannesburg.
+Prior to his current roles, Alex worked at Webber Wentzel, a firm of corporate attorneys based in Johannesburg, as well as at OpenUp, a civic technology NGO based in Cape Town.

 Alex's time at the WTI was made possible by the generosity of the Swiss State Secretariat for Economic Affairs (SECO) who awarded him scholarships to pursue both the MILE and his PhD.